-My auto-invest strategy for the primary marketplace look like this:
+My auto-invest strategy for the primary marketplace looks like this:

-One good thing to be aware of, once you bought the loans you can only sell them through the secondary marketplace.
+One good thing to be aware of is that once you buy the loans, you can only sell them through the secondary marketplace.
 You can’t cancel your order.

 Let me walk you through my settings:

 - Loan originators: I made a selection of the most reliable loan originators

 - Rating: all loan originators above B- in risk rating

 - Buyback guarantee: YES